 Changing board member recruitment approaches are having an impact on how board governance operates.
 Previously, the primary driver for recruiting board members has been philanthropic (or political donation) capacity and relationships.

-In this new paradigm, philanthropy remains important, but selection of board members also must be based on other attributes, including their knowledge of key areas such as academic affairs, finance, marketing, strategy and risk, operations, legal, regulatory and international experience.
+In this new paradigm, philanthropy remains important, but the selection of board members also must be based on other attributes, including their knowledge of key areas such as academic affairs, finance, marketing, strategy and risk, operations, legal, regulatory and international experience.
 Boards should be proactively identifying these necessary skills through using a skill set matrix.
-This matrix builds and informs the composition of the board through analyzing individual board members’ skills and those that are needed on the board, and balancing them against individual trustees’ terms.
+This matrix builds and informs the composition of the board through analyzing individual board members’ skills and those that are needed on the board and balancing them against individual trustees’ terms.
 This approach ensures that appropriate trustees are seated who can oversee the creation of the strategy for the institution’s future, instead of focusing on the institutional past.

 Evolution of University Governance

 Over the past year, boards have been forced to change how they work.
 In addition to meeting more frequently to address the myriad of challenges due to the pandemic and social unrest, they are beginning grapple with being more accountable to stakeholders.

 Boards also have had to lean in from an oversight perspective.
 This requires working in partnership with the higher education leadership, but not doing the work of the management team.
 This is especially true in the case of merging universities or creating alliances.

 Boards must listen to all key stakeholders, both on and off-campus, while also listening to and working with the institution’s leadership team to ask insightful and probing questions.
 Trustees are being asked to consider alternatives and also to analyze both the intended and unintended implications of potential strategic directions.